 A large part of our job is to help provide tools for parents so that they can be proactive in their parenting, particularly in the area of social media and the use of devices.
+Whilst this can be a daunting area to cover, as well as one that you keep pushing to the back of your mind, learning everything you can about social media will be very important when it comes to protecting your children.
+As they get older, the need to sign-up to popular platforms such as Twitter and Instagram will only become more appealing, and even using something like these instagram growth services to help them get more followers is a possibility that could arise too.
+Now there is nothing wrong with that, but keeping tabs on your children’s actions will be of the utmost importance if you want to guarantee their safety.
 Occasionally that requires some education and even a little shock therapy as we tell stories that strike terror into their hearts, enough for them to take action.

 For us as parents, if we don’t see the need immediately in front of us, it isn’t “felt” in the moment, we tend to put it off.
 At least I know that I’m that way.

 One of the primary reasons that most give to explain their lack of action is that they believe their child’s integrity and character is so good that he or she would never do anything like that online.

 Well, I am here to tell you that no matter how amazing and great your children’s character is, it won’t save them from accidental exposure and the results of that exposure.

 Well, essentially it’s exposure to just about anything, very often pornography of some kind.
 But one of our more recent calls came from a father whose son had been having conversations with friends and strangers about his lack of belief in God and his unspoken rejection of his parents’ faith as a result.
 Being exposed to different ways of thinking isn’t bad, but walking our children through discernment and providing them with an educated opportunity for discussion is vital.
 Things done in secret undermine our potential to parent, influence and direct our children.